 Check Subtitle Encoding

-- If subtitles display garbled characters, check the file encoding (UTF-8 recommended).
-You can use tools like Notepad++ to convert it.
+- If subtitles are displayed as garbled characters, check the file encoding (UTF-8 is recommended).
+Tools such as Notepad++ can be used for conversion.

 Timeline Adjustment